Support

 About

-Tokyo is not just the capital of Japan, but a mind-boggling metropolis where futuristic skyscrapers and silent Shinto shrines coexist in perfect balance.
-As the political and economic heart of the country, this city impresses with its scale: it is home to about 37.7 million people, making it one of the most populous urban areas in the world.
+Tokyo is not just the capital of Japan, but a mind-blowing metropolis where futuristic skyscrapers and silent Shinto shrines coexist in perfect balance.
+As the political and economic heart of the country, this city is striking in its scale: home to about 37.7 million people, it is one of the most populous metropolitan areas in the world.
 Located on the shores of Tokyo Bay, the city beckons travelers with its unique atmosphere of "organized chaos."

 Tokyo.
 Illustration.